 Women’s Group

 Women’s groups allow an opportunity to work with clients as a group in areas that may not form part of their core case management.
-Women’s groups have included
+Women’s groups have included:

 Registered nurse from the Women’s Health Centre coming to the refuge on a fortnightly basis to be available to clients in relation to women’s health issues, and providing referrals to other health specialists;

-Discussion and teaching around topics such as the cycle of violence, self-esteem, coercion and control tactics and looking at gratitude
+Discussion and teaching around topics such as the cycle of violence, self-esteem, coercion and control tactics and looking at gratitude;

-CIT student support available at a group in the reporting period encouraging women to participate in further education,
+CIT student support available at a group in the reporting period encouraging women to participate in further education;

-CARE financial service regularly attends to provide education around financial matters as well as programs available
+CARE financial service regularly attends to provide education around financial matters as well as programs available;

 Client outing – staff took all clients residing in the shared spaces on a day trip around Canberra on the day that volunteers were on site, the clients enjoyed this so much and have requested that this become a regular event for them.